Core Rules

 Blast

-Attacks with the blast quality affect all targets in the noted area, rolling separately for each affected PC.
+Attacks with the blast quality affect all targets in the noted area, rolling separately for each affected character.
 Blast refers to anything from explosions to huge cleaving onslaughts.
 If unsure how many targets can be affected, roll the related damage die for a result.

 Maneuvers